esemoney/updated-merge-sentiment-tracker/docs/docs.md

   detection.

-- Sentiment analysis refers to the process of computationally identifying and catego‐ rizing emotional polarity expressed in an utterance—e.g., to determine the relative negativity or positivity of the writer or speaker’s feelings.
+- Sentiment analysis refers to the process of computationally identifying and categorising emotional polarity expressed in an utterance—e.g., to determine the relative negativity or positivity of the writer or speaker’s feelings.